Governors Island

 Aerial photograph of Governors Island in New York Harbor showing its green parkland surrounded by water, with the skyscrapers of Lower Manhattan and the Brooklyn and Manhattan Bridges visible in the distance under a clear blue sky.

 Aerial view of Governors Island in New York Harbor with Lower Manhattan in the background.
-The island, once a military base, is now a popular public park offering scenic views, historic sites, and year-round cultural events just minutes from Manhattan by ferry.
+Once a military installation, the island is now a major public park and cultural destination with harbor views, historic sites, and seasonal programming just a short ferry ride from Manhattan and Brooklyn.
 File photo: Felix Mizioznikov, licensed.

-Governors Island, a 172-acre island in New York Harbor just south of Manhattan and east of Brooklyn, is a unique urban destination combining parkland, public art, history, and spectacular waterfront views.
-Once a strategic military stronghold for centuries, it’s now a largely car-free public space that invites New Yorkers and visitors alike to explore, relax, play, and reflect.
+Governors Island, a 172-acre island in New York Harbor just south of Manhattan and west of Brooklyn, is a distinctive urban getaway that blends parkland, public art, historic architecture, and sweeping waterfront views.
+Long shaped by military use, the island is now a largely car-free public space where visitors come to walk, bike, relax, and experience one of the harbor’s most memorable settings.

 Location & Access